 Can I receive calls with roaming deactivated?

 Yes.
-Deactivating data roaming cuts off mobile internet, but calls and SMS are still available if your plan covers them abroad.
+Disabling data roaming cuts off mobile internet, but calls and SMS are still available if your plan covers them abroad.
 Keep in mind that these calls outside the EU/EEA may incur costs depending on your operator.

 Do I need to turn off roaming if I travel within the European Union?

 It's not essential, because within the EU and EEA, "roam like at home" applies without surcharge.
-Even so, it's advisable to monitor your plan's limit and the fair use policy if you're going to spend a lot of time away.
+Even so, it's advisable to monitor your plan's limit and the fair use policy if you're going to spend a lot of time abroad.

 Does a travel eSIM count as roaming?